 U.S. Builder Confidence Falls in March

-U.S. builder confidence for new single-family homes in March fell 2 points from February to 72 points on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI).
-The HMI component gauging current sales conditions dropped 2 points to 79, while the measurement of sales expectations in the next six months fell 4 points from February to 75.
-The component measuring prospective buyer traffic was also down 1 point from February to 56.
+U.S. builder confidence for new single-family homes in March fell 2 points from February to 82 points on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI).
+The HMI component measuring current sales conditions dropped 3 points from February to 87 but sales expectations for the next six months grew 3 points to 83 in March.
+The component measuring prospective buyer traffic remained steady in March at 72.

 Derived from a monthly NAHB survey, the HMI gauges builder perceptions of current single-family home sales and sales expectations for the next six months.
 Scores from each component are then used to calculate a seasonally adjusted index where any number over 50 indicates that more builders view conditions as good rather than poor.
 See NAHB